jodal/pyspotify/docs/plans.rst

 - Enforce that the same cache directory isn't used by multiple processes by maintaining a lock file or similar.

+- Consider whether we can get rid of the global session instance now, so we can easily support multiple sessions in a single process if libspotify adds support for it.

 v2.0.0b1: Seen real usage